Al Lewis: Career

 In 1991, he appeared as Grandpa in an episode of Hi Honey, I'm Home on ABC.
-In 1991, he appeared in a low-budget movie titled Grampire (My Grandpa Is a Vampire in the U.S. version), wearing much the same costume as he did in The Munsters.
+In 1991, he appeared in a low-budget movie titled Grampire (My Grandpa Is a Vampire in the U.S. version), wearing much of the same costumes as he did in The Munsters.
 From 1987 to 1989, Lewis hosted Super Scary Saturday on TBS in his Grandpa outfit.
 This was parodied in Gremlins 2: The New Batch with the character of Grandpa Fred (Robert Prosky).
 Lewis also used the role to promote a 1-900 number known as "the Junior Vampire Club" and in a series of public domain VHS compilations for Amvest Video.

 Other pursuits

 Lewis was a proponent of free speech and frequently spoke out in the late 1980s and early 1990s against government entities such as the FCC (Federal Communications Commission) and non-government entities such as the PMRC (Parents Music Resource Center).
-A recurring guest on the Howard Stern Show, Lewis famously uttered the phrase "fuck the FCC", during a 1987 speech at a "Howard Stern Freedom Rally" held in Manhattan and organized by the radio personality.
+A recurring guest on The Howard Stern Show, Lewis famously uttered the phrase "fuck the FCC", during a 1987 speech at a "Howard Stern Freedom Rally" held in Manhattan and organized by the radio personality.
 Lewis shouted the phrase repeatedly until Stern was able to take the microphone away from him.
-The FCC did not punish Stern or the station for Lewis's comments and Stern later used the speech as the opening track of Stern's Crucified by the FCC comedy album in early 1999.
+The FCC did not punish Stern or the station for Lewis's comments and Stern later used the speech as the opening track of Stern's Crucified By the FCC comedy album in early 1999.

 Lewis appeared in an episode of The American Experience where he recalled his experiences at Coney Island, which he frequently visited and worked at as a game barker.
 He was featured in the Atari 7800 videogame Midnight Mutants, an action-adventure title with a Halloween theme.
 His appearance in the game mirrored his Grandpa persona in The Munsters.

 In 1987, he opened an Italian restaurant named Grampa's Bella Gente at 252 Bleecker Street in Manhattan.
 In September 1989, he licensed a comedy club named Grampa's to an entrepreneurial mafia family named Cataldo in New Dorp Plaza in Staten Island.